-If you have two separate signals connected to two different inputs on the rear panel of the instrument, you can control which channel is displayed by pressing the associated input button on the front panel of the instrument.
+NOTE.
+If you have two separate signals connected, one to each input on the rear panel of the instrument, you can control which channel is displayed by pressing the associated input button on the front panel of the instrument.
 When the input button is lit, the channel is displayed.
 When the button is not lit, that channel will not be displayed.